satriobintang/Attendance-Using-Face-Recognition-Flask-Python/README.md

 ## Requirements and installation

-In order to work, encryptor project is based on these following modules:
+In order to work, Attendance Using Face Recognition project is based on these following modules:

 - cv2
 - os